Cat Animal Testing Experiments

 Unveiling the secrecy

-The images below have been captured by Brian Gunn, The Undercover Animal Spy.
+The images above have been captured by Brian Gunn, The Undercover Animal Spy.
 The images are horrific and hard to view, but they have been taken to unveil the secrecy that shrouds animal vivisection laboratories and to expose the harsh reality that so many animals are being abused on a daily basis, all in the name of science.

 Cats usually arrive from animal laboratory breeding farms, but some research labs breed cats in-house.
 Some of the images below show kittens being used in painful animal experiments.
 One kitten was used in a sight deprivation experiment.
 The kitten’s eyes were bound shortly after birth and the bandages were not removed until six months later.